Gibberlings3/transitions/transitions/readme.transitions.english.txt

 ------------------------------------------------------------------------
 Add waves of refugees to Baldur's Gate
 ------------------------------------------------------------------------
+Requires Main Component and BG1EE or EET
 Refugees will start arriving in front of the palace in waves, seven game-days apart starting a week after the death of Sarevok.
 Each wave will increase the number of refugees, but all are in front of the palace so overall, this is more of a cosmetic thing and will by no means swamp the city with refugees as it is in SoD.
 This is a slightly modified import from EBG1.
 Skipped if it's already installed via EBG1.
-Requires Main Component and BG1EE or EET

 ------------------------------------------------------------------------
 Allow Imoen's magic training to be delayed
 ------------------------------------------------------------------------
+Requires Main Component and SoD or EET
 This component allows you to control when Imoen leaves your group to train in magic with Duke Liia.
 Liia will make the offer when you first go to speak with the Dukes after Sarevok is killed when SoD is installed.
 With this component, you'll be able to postpone that training.
 You may come back at any time to accept.
 It will also be one of the options if you remove her from the group.
 She will have to leave your group when the game advances to SoD.
 Without this component, Imoen will leave the group immediately upon the offer being given.
-Requires Main Component and SoD or EET

 ------------------------------------------------------------------------
 Add a little snark
 ------------------------------------------------------------------------
+Requires SoD, BG2 or EET
-Just adds some fun snarky comments to otherwise stuffy or inane dialogue Requires SoD, BG2 or EET
+Just adds some fun snarky comments to otherwise stuffy or inane dialogue

 ------------------------------------------------------------------------
 Use abbreviated capture scene leading to BG2
 ------------------------------------------------------------------------
+Requires Main Component and EET
 Cut out the long fight scene leading to capture prior to BG2 and just show a brief cut-scene.
 Only available when skipping ahead via the item given by Duke Belt,
-Requires Main Component and EET

 ------------------------------------------------------------------------
 Use Irenicus in hell movie to restore Bhaal-spawn powers when he is defeated
 ------------------------------------------------------------------------
+Requires BG2EE or EET
 While recuperating in Suldanessellar, the Irenicus in hell movie will be shown as a dream and all Bhaal-spawn powers will be restored.
-Requires BG2EE or EET

 ------------------------------------------------------------------------
 PLANNED FUTURE ENHANCEMENTS
 ------------------------------------------------------------------------
+* Add a custom 3rd floor area that is compatibile with BG1 so the Liia component can be added there
 * Conversation with genie in Chateau Irenicus about the end of SoD to get the PC up on current events
 * Close any open quests that will be impossible to continue after Sarevok is dead
 * Clean-up quests should use the quest journal